 Because each case is unique and fact-specific, predicting the chances of success in any legal case is difficult.
-An experienced personal injury lawyer will be able to assess the specific facts and circumstances of your case and give you a more accurate estimate of your chances of success.
+An experienced personal injury attorney will be able to assess the specific facts and circumstances of your case and give you a more accurate estimate of your chances of success.

 How often will I be updated on the status of my case?

 The answer depends on the facts and circumstances of your case, as well as the jurisdiction in which your case is being heard.
 In general, you can expect to be kept up to date on the status of your accident case on a regular basis, typically once a month.
 However, depending on the complexity of your case and the number of pending matters, you may be updated more frequently in some cases.

 What are the likely obstacles or challenges that we will face in my case?

 The likely obstacles or challenges that we will face are:

 The first challenge we’ll have to overcome is proving that the other party is responsible for our client’s injuries.
 To do so, we will need to investigate the circumstances of the accident and gather evidence to support our claim that the other party was at fault.
 Depending on the facts of the case, this can be a difficult task that may necessitate the assistance of expert witnesses.